dippedincode/old-CV/README.md

 Music - I enjoy attending music concerts and following both established and new artists online.

-Any other free time I have is taken up with caring for and entertaining my two young children.
+Any other free time I have is taken up with caring for and entertaining my two young children and in turn my wife and wider community of family and friends.